A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

 \subsection{\bf Model Uncertainty}

-This subsection reviews the existing framework for DNN model uncertainty.
-We categorize the approaches into three subcategories: Bayesian neural network, ensemble models, and sample density aware models.
-We will introduce each subcategory in detail.
+This subsection reviews the existing methods for model uncertainty in DNNs.
+We categorize these methods into three subcategories: Bayesian neural network, ensemble models, and sample distribution-related models.
+We now introduce each subcategory.